Congo: Mpox outbreak sparks fear amid low awareness – DW – 08/15/2024

 Keren Habimana, a resident of a camp for internally displaced people (IDPs) in the Democratic Republic of Congo's (DRC) North Kivu province, has been displaced by the ongoing conflict in the region.

-Tensions flared in March 2022 when the rebels, after a decade of relative calm, attacked Congolese army positions near the border between Uganda and Rwanda — causing locals to flee for their safety.
+Tensions flared in March 2022 when rebels from the M23 group, after a decade of relative calm, attacked Congolese army positions near the border between Uganda and Rwanda — causing locals to flee for their safety.

 The conflict has forced millions like her to seek refuge in makeshift camps, highlighting the dire humanitarian situation in eastern Congo.